What septic regulations apply in Gwinnett County, Georgia?

 Does Gwinnett County require septic inspections for home sales?

 - Georgia typically requires septic inspections during real estate transactions.
-Gwinnett County may have additional requirements depending on the property location and system age.
+Gwinnett County may have additional requirements depending on property location and system age.
 Contact a licensed inspector for guidance.

 What well water contaminants should I test for in Gwinnett County?